-At the top of my list, there’s the Jackery Giant + Premium Portable Charger ($39.95 at our affiliate Amazon).
+At the top of my list, there’s the Jackery Giant + Premium Portable Charger (on sale now for $29 at Amazon).
 I simply haven’t tried a portable charger that’s been better for me in any price range.
 Including ones that are twice as expensive.
 Pretty amazing, because when I paid $39 for it based on fervent recommendations from friends, I was expecting to lay out a lot more.

 You’ve got two USB ports to charge two devices at once should you need it –there’s a a 1 amperage, then a 2.1A which charges twice as quickly and is ideal for tablets.
 And boy is the Jackery fast!
 I’ve brought my nearly dead battery back to the living in under an hour.